-The Fair Housing Act, 42 U.S.C. §3601 et seq., prohibits discrimination in the sale, rental, and financing of housing, and in other housing-related activities on the basis of: race,
+The Fair Housing Act, 42 U.S.C. §3601 et seq., prohibits discrimination in the sale, rental, and financing of housing, and in other housing-related activities on the basis of: race, color, religion, sex, familial status49, national origin or disabilities.
+The Act requires HUD and its grantees to administer its programs in a manner that affirmatively furthers fair housing.

-In compliance with the aforementioned Act, as well as other applicable laws49, the R3 Program implementation will be conducted avoiding discrimination and/or discriminatory practices to the extent that no person be excluded from participation in; denied program benefits of; or be subjected to discrimination under any program or activity receiving CDBG-DR funds on the basis of race, color, national origin, religion, sex, age, disability, familial status, sexual orientation (in employment and in HUD-funded or insured housing programs) or marital status (in HUD-funded or insured housing programs).
-Additionally, the R3 Program will ensure that all activities are conducted in a manner that will affirmatively further fair housing.
+In compliance with the aforementioned Act, as well as other applicable laws50, the R3 Program implementation will be conducted avoiding discrimination and/or discriminatory practices to the extent that no person be excluded from participation in; denied program benefits of; or be subjected to discrimination under any program or activity receiving CDBG-DR funds on the basis of race, color, national origin, religion, sex, age, disability, familial status ,sexual orientation (in employment and in HUD-funded or insured housing programs) or marital status (in HUD-funded or insured housing programs) or marital status and activities are conducted in a manner that will affirmatively further fair housing.